roc-lang/roc/repl_www/README.md

 python3 -m http.server
 ```

+### 3. Open your browser
-Then you should be able to find the Roc REPL at `http://127.0.0.1:8000`
+You should be able to find the Roc REPL at http://127.0.0.1:8000 (or wherever your web server said when it started up.)

-Warning: Not all language features are working perfectly yet!
+**Warning:** This is work in progress!
+Not all language features are implemented yet, error messages don't look nice yet, up/down arrows don't work for history, etc.

 ![Screenshot](./screenshot.png)